German yields rise as consumer price drop not as bad as feared

 “If I sell to the ECB, what do I buy?” said Guido Barthels, CIO of Luxembourg-based Ethenea.

 “When I reach my targets, then we can talk.
 That is 10-year yields sub 0.5 percent in Italy and Spain and sub 1 percent in Portugal.”
-(Editing by Louise Ireland)
+(Editing by Alison Williams)